 Let’s face it: staying super strict with our nutrition over the holidays is one of life’s most difficult tasks.
 With a seemingly endless succession of parties and functions, most of us are likely to indulge (some more than others!).
-While eating a little, rather than a lot, of the wrong stuff is one way to keep fat stores at bay, another strategy is to up the cardio and continue this focus through the post holiday period until you have achieved your fitness goals.
+While eating a little, rather than a lot, of the wrong stuff is one way to keep fat stores at bay, another strategy is to up the cardio and continue this focus through the post-holiday period until you have achieved your fitness goals.
 By adding a barely noticeable 15 minutes to each of our cardio sessions we may burn 150 or more additional calories, which may add up to over 1000 calories per week.
 This allows us a little leniency in the diet department.
 We can have our cake and eat it, but we must do the cardio to burn it off.

 After a hard year in the training trenches, the last thing many of us want to do is maintain such a rigorous schedule through the holidays.
 In fact, many of us become complacent in our training habits and our fitness goals go out the window.
 The occasional missed workout or meal, shortened cardio sessions, much sugary, fatty fare and a general lessening of training intensity are standard hallmarks of such complacency, usually brought about by a disruption to one’s regular schedule and an increasing array of distractions.
 We thus become sidetracked and lose focus.
-Because you are committed to the fitness lifestyle you already have the skills needed to plan for and manage your daily training and nutrition requirements.
-Simply maintain this momentum through the post holiday period.
+Because you are you already have the skills needed to plan for and manage your daily training and nutrition requirements.
+Simply maintain this momentum through the post-holiday period.
 And remember, any training or nutritional transgression will set you back and make it harder for you to reestablish your commitment to excellence in the year ahead.
-So start this new year the right way: with a firm focus on your fitness goals.
+To start this new year the right way: with a firm focus on your fitness goals.

 The holidays are a time to renew our energy levels for another great year, a time for celebration and fun with family and friends.
 They are also an opportunity to overindulge with the wrong foods and relax our training focus.
-By setting goals, burning excess calories, and maintaining our fitness focus we can stay in shape well into the post holiday period, with no additional baggage to be dropped come 2016.
+By setting goals, burning excess calories, and maintaining our fitness focus we can stay in shape well into the post-holiday period, with no additional baggage to be dropped come 2016.